JuliaIO/BufferedStreams.jl/README.md

 Calling `close` propagates to the underlying source object if applicable; once you wrap an `IO` object with a buffered stream, you can automatically close it by calling `close` on the buffered stream.
+Hence, if you are using a source that requires closing of an underlying system resource like file IO or socket, ensure you implement a `close` method in your source.
+This may be important for on-access locking file systems as in the MS Windows OS.

 ### Anchors